vertica/VerticaPy/README.md

 <img src="https://github.com/vertica/VerticaPy/assets/46414488/6ad242fb-2994-45de-8796-d6af61dae00d" width="30%">
 </p>

-We can even see the SQL underneath every VerticaPy command by turning on the option of genSQL:
+We can even see the SQL underneath every VerticaPy command by turning on the genSQL option:

 ```python
   import verticapy as vp